Toyota thanks shareholders for support after shares hit record high

-TOYOTA CITY, June 16 (Reuters) - Toyota Motor Corp's (7203.T) shares reached a record high on Wednesday, earning a rare message of thanks from the company's president at its annual general meeting (AGM).
+TOYOTA CITY (Reuters) - Toyota Motor Corp’s shares reached a record high on Wednesday, earning a rare message of thanks from the company’s president at its annual general meeting (AGM).

 The share price of Japan’s no. 1 carmaker exceeded 10,000 yen ($90.84) on Tuesday for the first time, as investors welcomed Toyota’s strong sales, electric plans as well as its ability to tackle a global chip shortage better than the competitors.